-It’s easy, for us Watchers, whose lives are so embroiled with the pain of our Loved One, to forget those around us who aren’t Watchers.
+It’s easy for us, whose lives are so embroiled with the pain of our Loved One, to forget those around us who aren’t Watchers.

-How do we love our Wider Watchers (and why do we need a post on this?)
+How do we love our wider supporters (and why do we need a post on this?)

 On one hand that’s true, and on another it’s not.
 You see, Watching means that we are used to having the pain of one person impact our life.
 We are used to focusing inward, towards them.
 We know what it is like to relate to people who are suffering.